JulianDinsdale/Quokka-Modules/docs/source/Acc_Test_Mod.rst

 The **LSM303** is an Accelerometer / Magnetometer integrated circuit.
-It is connected to the RP2040 via an I2C bus and provides magnetic and acceleration readings in three dimensions
+It is connected to the RP2040 via an I2C bus and provides magnetic and acceleration readings in three dimensions.

-The **Soft Reset** button is a feature of the Kookaberry firmware and when pushed provides a software reset to the Kookaberry firmware./ applications
+The **Soft Reset** button is a feature of the Kookaberry firmware and when pushed provides a software reset to the Kookaberry firmware./ applications.

+There are two user accessible **LEDs** (Red and Orange) plus a **Push Button**.